FAQs

 Prof. Leonardo Senatore

-If all aptitude colloquium chairs are not available, please contact the D-PHYS doctoral administration ()
+If all aptitude colloquium chairs are unavailable, please contact the D-PHYS doctoral administration ()

 Doctoral Examination: